h364lee/bigfive_data_explore/README.md

 **Author:** Caleb Lee
 **Date:** July 2025
 **Goal:** This project demonstrates end-to-end data science and psychometric analysis skills using a large-scale Big Five personality dataset.
-It combines Python, R, Quarto, and version control to showcase research ability for my upcoming honours thesis in psychology/neuroscience.
+It combines Python, R, Quarto, and version control to showcase research ability for my upcoming honours thesis in psychology.

 ---